toomasu13/pyml_toolbox/README.md

 # Initialize an Engine object with optional parameters
 E = Engine(dir_engine='/file/path', is_encode=True, log_level=20)

-# Add a new login credential for a database source
+# Add a new login credential for a database source, By storing the credentials using the Engine class once, there is no need to expose them within Jupyter notebooks any more.
 E.set_login(login='snowflake', user='name', password='pw')

 # Set the URL template for a database driver